YasminTrembulack/Project_Backend_JA_5P/README.md

-# Projeto_JA_5P
+# Project_Backend_JA_5P
-Project for the Learning Journey course in the 5th period of Software Engineering in 2025.
+Backend project for the Learning Journey course in the 5th semester of Software Engineering in 2025.